apisec-inc/documentation/docs/index.md

 The Only 100% Automated `API` Testing Platform.
 APIsec automatically creates and runs thousands of test cases tailored to your unique API architecture - integrated directly into your workflow.

-Instantly secure APIs in Apigee, Azure, AWS, Kong & more with `API Gateway`.
+Instantly secure APIs in Apigee, Azure, AWS & more with `API Gateway`.

 `Scanners`!
 APIsec Scanner is a light-weight Docker container which receives tasks from the APIsec control-plane over SSL.
 These scanners run playbooks/security tests.